MicroAIInc/MicroAI-Security-and-Monitoring/docs/Launch-Instructions.md

 <img src="../docs/images/Windows-Launch-Complete.png" alt="Installation in Progress" width="600">

 ### Windows Services Management
-This image shows the **Windows Services** management console, where users can control and manage the **MicroAI Security and Monitoring service.** The service is currently **"Running"** with an **Automatic startup type,** ensuring it launches automatically with the system.
+This image shows the **Windows Services** management console, where users can control and manage the **MicroAI Security & Monitoring service.** The service is currently **"Running"** with an **Automatic startup type,** ensuring it launches automatically with the system.

 <img src="../docs/images/Windows-Launch-Service.png" alt="Windows Services Management" width="600">